People

 James Jackson

-James S. Jackson is the Daniel Katz Distinguished University Professor of Psychology, Professor of Afroamerican and African Studies, and Research Professor, Institute for Social Research (ISR), all at the University of Michigan.
-He holds a PhD in Social Psychology from Wayne State University.
-His research centers on ethnic and racial influences on the social determinants of both physical and mental health across different population groups, with a special focus on adults and adolescents of black descent.
-He is the Director of the Michigan Center for Urban African American Aging Research (MCUAAAR) and the founder of the Program for Research on Black Americans (PRBA) at ISR.
-Previously, he served as the Director of ISR and the Center for Afroamerican and African Studies, and was the national president of the Association of Black Psychologists, the Society for the Psychological Study of Social Issues and the Consortium of Social Science Associations.
-Additionally, he has led several large population-based studies of mental health in African American and Afro-Caribbean populations, including the National Survey of Black Americans and the National Survey of American Life.
-Dr. Jackson has extensive experience mentoring and training junior investigators in minority health and aging research.
+James S. Jackson was the Daniel Katz Distinguished University Professor of Psychology, Professor of Afroamerican and African Studies, and Research Professor, Institute for Social Research (ISR), all at the University of Michigan.
+He held a PhD in Social Psychology from Wayne State University.
+His research centered on ethnic and racial influences on the social determinants of both physical and mental health across different population groups, with a special focus on adults and adolescents of black descent.
+He was the Director of the Michigan Center for Urban African American Aging Research (MCUAAAR) and the founder of the Program for Research on Black Americans (PRBA) at ISR.
+He served as the Director of ISR and the Center for Afroamerican and African Studies, and was the national president of the Association of Black Psychologists, the Society for the Psychological Study of Social Issues and the Consortium of Social Science Associations.
+Additionally, he led several large population-based studies of mental health in African American and Afro-Caribbean populations, including the National Survey of Black Americans and the National Survey of American Life.
+Dr. Jackson's work shaped health and aging research as we know it today.

 Affiliated and External Faculty